MicrosoftDocs/Hololens/hololens/hololens-insider.md

 | [Remove users on device](hololens-insider.md#remove-users-on-device) | New policies to manage when to remove users from the device to prevent hitting the maximum limit. | IT Admin  | 10.0.22621.1008 |
 | [Fixes improvements](hololens-insider.md#fixes-improvements)  | Fixes and improvements for HoloLens. | All   | 10.0.22621.1006 |

-✔️ If you need to delete users from your HoloLens automatically, then see [Manage users on device](hololens-insider.md#clean-up-users-on-device).
+✔️ If you need to delete users from your HoloLens automatically, then see [Remove users on a device](hololens-insider.md#remove-users-on-a-device).

 ✔️ If you'd like to set a policy for your HoloLens devices to automatically [reboot on a schedule](hololens-insider.md#reboot-csp-enabled-and-related-changes), then read on.